Code-Institute-Submissions/EliteFitness/README.md

 * The "send" button changes colour on hover on a desktop.
 * The bottom section of the page contains address details, contact information and opening hours.
 * The bottom section also contains Google Maps.
 The user can move the map around, zoom in or out and also open in a new browser tab.
+    * A future feature I would like to include is a pop up message to the user after they have submitted the form.

 # Technologies Used